- Telephone (08) 8235 3032

 - View my profile on

 Her experience includes the provision of advice on all matters arising under the Development Act 1993 and related legislation.
-She also has an in depth understanding of the Planning, Development and Infrastructure Act 2016 and its obligations as we transition towards full operation by 2020.
-As a dedicated planning and environment practitioner, Felicity also has experience in dealing with native vegetation, environmental licensing, regulatory and approvals, forest property agreements, major infrastructure and property development, compulsory acquisition, carbon sequestration and energy and resources.
+She also has an in depth understanding of the Planning, Development and Infrastructure Act 2016 as we transition towards full implementation of South Australia’s new planning scheme.

 Felicity has a Bachelor of Laws (with Honours) and Bachelor of Arts (majoring in Politics) degrees from the University of Adelaide and a Graduate Diploma in Legal Practice.

 Memberships / associations